 written by Paul Morrissey

 w/ Jackie Curtis, Candy Darling, Holly Woodlawn, Michael Sklar, Martin Kove, Penny Arcade, Johnny Kemper, Maurice Braddell, Brigid Polk-Berlin, Jonathan Kramer

 Between Trash (1970) and Heat (1972) came this lesser known Warhol-produced gem.
 It’s called a satire of the women’s movement but it’s not really; if anything, it’s a satire of a gay man’s perception of the women’s movement.
 I still don’t think satire is the right word, though.
-Curtis is “Queen of the PIGs,” which stands for Politically Involved Girls, and she’s radically defiant in her gender identity—much more than Darling, who sings a lovely torch song, or even Woodlawn the flat-chested nympho.
-“Candy’s after pussy,” Curtis explains.
+Jackie Curtis is “Queen of the PIGs,” which stands for Politically Involved Girls, and she’s radically defiant in her gender identity—much more than Candy Darling, who sings a lovely torch song, or even Holly Woodlawn the flat-chested nympho.
+“Candy’s after pussy,” Jackie explains.
 “Holly’s after cock.
 See what I’m after is something more…intangible.”
-This is Curtis’s film just as Trash is Woodlawn’s, and deservedly so.
-Curtis jumps at every scene with a ferocity that suits the theme.
-One often cited moment is when Curtis sprays deodorizer on her boyfriend’s armpits and asscrack, putting him in panties and making him clean the apartment.
+This is Jackie’s film just as Trash is Woodlawn’s, and deservedly so.
+Jckie Curtis jumps at every scene with a ferocity that suits the theme.
+One often cited moment is when she sprays deodorizer on her boyfriend’s armpits and asscrack, putting him in panties and making him clean the apartment.
 Music by John Cale.
-See Documentary M-Z for the Curtis docu Superstar in a Housedress (2004).
+See Documentary M-Z for the Jackie Curtis documentary Superstar in a Housedress (2004).